openmanuscript/openmanuscript/README.md

 This is OpenManuscript, a data format specification for writing manuscripts.

+For more information about this specification, contact david@dhrogers.com.

 ## Introduction

 This is a specification for OpenManuscript v1.0, a database for an ASCII text-based workflow for creating manuscripts.